 1. Recommendations and responses

-2. Early successes following "They Never Give Up On You"
+2. Impacts following the publication of "They Never Give Up On You"

-- The updated school exclusions guidance was published by the DfE slightly before the OCC's report in order to comply with Parliamentary timetabling requirements.
+- Department for Education School Exclusion guidance: the updated school exclusions guidance was published by the Department for Education slightly before the OCC's report in order to comply with Parliamentary timetabling requirements.
 It was constructed by officials who had been in detailed and lengthy confidential discussions with the OCC on the likely findings and recommendations in our report in the period immediately before their own and our publication.
 The enhanced provisions in that revised guidance reflect our recommendations concerning the importance of the excluded student's voice in any exclusions process to the guidance regarding the exclusion of pupils with statements of Special Educational Need in the guidance also meet the concerns we raised in the report.

-- The DfE's formal response to our recommendations agrees, and to that end re-states, that whilst head teachers and governors need to have the ultimate sanction of exclusion as part of their range of sanctions, all exclusions must comply with the law.
+- Department for Education's formal response: the formal response to our recommendations agrees, and to that end re-states, that whilst head teachers and governors need to have the ultimate sanction of exclusion as part of their range of sanctions, all exclusions must comply with the law.

 - A senior civil servant meeting the Children's Commissioner on separate business disclosed that in a family-related exclusion from school the family had used the report's findings and recommendations to overturn a head teacher and governing body's wrongful decision to try to exclude a child with special needs.